configcat/docs/website/docs/targeting/percentage-options.md

 ## How does it work? - Anatomy of a percentage option

 The grouping is random and based on the [User Object]'s identifier by default.
 You can also use [other user attributes] to evaluate the percentage options.
 Percentage options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
-- **Sticky** means that the same user will always get the same value for a specific feature flag.
+- **Sticky** means the same user will always get the same value for a specific feature flag.
+Read more below.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.
+Read more below.

 If the required attribute is not present in the [User Object], the [fallback value] will be served.